pnnl/tesp/install/Linux/Ubuntu_build.rst

 The *make install* step may not work on WSL.
 A manual example is *cp fncs.jar $TESP_INSTALL/java*

-These instructions install HELICS to /usr/local.
-Use the graphical version of CMake for configuring a build with $TESP_INSTALL.
+To build HELICS with Java and Python bindings:

 ::